20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 \end{align}
 $$

-Part of the reason why I'm spelling this out so explicitly is because all this notation is used to mean the same thing, so hopefully you can come back to this in the future
+Part of the reason why I'm spelling this out so explicitly is because all this notation is regularly used to mean the same thing, so hopefully you can come back to this in the future

 ##### Affine parameterisation

 Like with lightlike geodesics, we can construct 'an' affine parameterisation by setting $\lambda = t$ at the moment of construction, after which the two parameters diverge.
 This however is very uncommon, and is only mentioned for completeness.
-When you do this, the parameterisation is hard to interpret physically
+When you do this, the parameterisation is hard to interpret physically[^canstillconsider]

+[^canstillconsider]: Because its still parameterised by an affine parameter, and proper time is an affine parameter, we can still consider it proper time - it just has a nonstandard scaling

 We can also construct an affine time parameterisation by setting $\lambda = \tau$, where $d\tau = ds^2 = -1$.
 One very neat fact of proper time is that it *is* a general affine parameterisation, and so if we use a proper time parameterised geodesic and plug it through the geodesic equation specialised for the affine parameter (which is the one we use), it remains parameterised by proper time